|

 Skyscope

 Was this your first telescope?
-If you were a buddy
+If you were a budding

 astronomer in the early 1960's, it might well have been!
 Horrible